 But more importantly than all of that… my concept of good leadership is modeled on every servant leader I’ve seen in my life.
 I was raised in public libraries filled with volunteer after-school programs, and community theater spaces run by people filled with passion.
 My entire life I’ve seen the world transformed by people who wanted nothing more than something better for the people who came after them.

-And I take all of that (lived experience) into my leadership of the WordPress open source project.
+And I take all of that lived experience into my leadership practice every day.

 I believe that with clear communication and expectations, I can foster an environment of open participation and respectful collaboration.